-Prescription medication is designed to help people in pain or those dealing with mental or emotional issues.
+Scientists design prescription medication to help people in pain or those dealing with mental or emotional issues.
 While these drugs can often be extremely helpful to those who really need them, they can also be dangerous for people who either take them too often or take too many at the same time.
-Technically, prescription drugs are legal, but only for the person to whom the medication is prescribed.
+Technically, prescription drugs are legal, but only for the person to whom a doctor prescribes the medication.
 If someone takes medication that is not prescribed to them, not only can it be dangerous, but it is also illegal.
 If you happen to have prescription drugs at home, be sure they remain out of reach of children and locked away where children cannot get them.

 Cigarettes and Alcohol